 For example, let’s say I started the year with $2000 worth of products.
 I use $200 of product during the year for personal use and ended the year with $800 with of products left.

 My cost of goods sold will be ($2000 – $200) + 0 – $800 = $1000 COGS

 Of course, many direct sellers join specifically for free products.
 Unfortunately you cannot deduct the products that are used for personal use as seen above.

 Assuming you are keeping inventory you will also write off products given away as samples or incentives to host parties with you in the cost of goods sold section.

 - Retail displays

-- Samples given to advertise you business or as an incentive to host a party.
+- Samples given away to advertise your business or as an incentive to host a party.
 I know I just said above that this would go under cost of goods sold.
 The only time you will put this under an advertising expense will be if you do not purchase and track inventory for resale.

-- Any sort of online advertising (Adwords, Facebook ads, etc)
+- Any sort of online advertising (AdWords, Facebook ads, etc.)

 - Branded promotional items